 Around 30% of garbage we toss each week could be composted instead.
 This would be very good for the environment.
 By using a compost pile instead of a landfill it stops the buildup of methane gas.

 If you don’t have enough room in your garden for a compost pile you can purchase a compost bin and place this on your driveway.
-Once the scraps have rotted down, you have a rich compost which can be used to sprinkle on your plants and trees.
+Once the scraps have rotted down, you have a rich compost that can be used to sprinkle on your plants and trees.

 In addition to having a compost pile, why not try to grow your own food in your garden!
 Growing your own vegetables can save a huge amount of carbon dioxide emissions!
 You get the satisfaction of knowing that you’ve grown your own food and that it is fresh.

 If you are more serious about reducing your carbon footprint, then consider upgrading some of your old appliances.
 New standards like Energy Star have greatly reduced both “on” and “standby” power usage for many devices.